 - If you've used non-colorfast threads or novelty yarns such as velvet, you will have to dry-block the canvas.

-- Pin the canvas to the blocking board face down by putting a T-pin in each corner.
+Pin the canvas to the blocking board face down by putting a T-pin in each corner.

-Alternative Method Using Stretcher Bars
+Dry-Block Method on Stretcher Bars

 If you used stretcher bars to stitch your project, you can easily dry-block the canvas by re-stretching it on the bars.

 - Pin the right side of the canvas on top of the stretcher bars, pulling it as taut as you can on all sides.

-- Make sure the canvas is completely dry while still pinned to the stretcher bars BEFORE removing it.
+Make sure the canvas is completely dry while still pinned to the stretcher bars before removing it.